 When a customer selects an image in OpenAsset, the Image Similarity feature will return a selection of images from across the entire image library that it identifies as being visually similar.
 We believe that this feature should be easy and intuitive to use, offering value in a number of ways:

 Users can discover images of buildings that share common architectural styles, similar patterns or compositions, or which feature specific building elements, such as an atrium or a spiral staircase

 Searches can commence without the user having to decide upon specific search terms, increasing the opportunity for unexpected and creative image combinations

 If valuable search terms are missing from the keyword structure, Image Similarity search could speed up the process of identifying images missing these terms

-In the near future we are aiming to introduce within OpenAsset the ability for our software to offer AI-assisted keyword suggestions.
-Using image recognition it may be possible for OpenAsset to select relevant tags from your organization’s keyword structure, thus minimising the effort of image tagging, while maximising the effectiveness of search.
+In the near future, we are aiming to introduce the ability for OpenAsset to offer AI-assisted keyword suggestions.
+Using image recognition it may be possible for OpenAsset to select relevant tags from your organization’s keyword structure, thus minimizing the effort of image tagging, while maximizing the effectiveness of search.

 OpenAsset users will soon receive inline suggestions for project level keywords and further down the line, file level keywords as well.
 As AI technology advances, it may become possible to fully automate the process of tagging assets.
 By gradually incorporating greater levels of AI- and IR-powered technology, we are ensuring that our product is delivering tangible benefits to users while setting ourselves up to take advantage of future developments.